mahume/cliri/README.md

 ## About

-Cliri (CLI + Siri) is a Command Line Interface application that allows you to search concerts, songs, and movie data.
+Cliri (CLI + Siri) is a Command Line Interface application that allows you to search for concert, song, and movie data.

 ## Table of Contents